Towards Scalable and Privacy-Preserving Deep Neural Network via Algorithmic-Cryptographic Co-design: Introduction

 \nosection{Methodology} In this paper, we propose a Scalable and Privacy-preserving deep Neural Network (\modelname) learning paradigm, which combines the advantages of existing algorithmic methods and cryptographic methods.

 First, from the \textit{algorithmic perspective}, for scalability concern, we split the computation graph of a given DNN model into two types.
-The computations related to private data are performed by data holders and the rest heavy computations are delegated to a computation-efficient server.
+The computations related to private data are performed by data holders and the rest heavy computations are delegated to a computation-efficient semi-honest server.
 Here, private data refers to the input and output of DNN models, i.e., features and labels.
+The hidden-layer-related computations in DNN involve many complicated non-linear operations, including active function such as Sigmoid and TanH and max-pooling, which are expensive for the cryptographical techniques.
+Thus, by adopting a semi-honest server, these heavy computations could be done by the server in plaintext, similar as existing DNN models.

 Second, from the \textit{cryptographic perspective}, for accuracy and privacy concern, we let data holders securely calculate the first hidden layer collaboratively.
 More specifically, data holders firstly adopt cryptographic techniques, e.g., secret sharing and homomorphic encryption, to perform private feature related computations cooperatively.
-They generate the first hidden layer of DNN and send it to server.
+They generate the first hidden layer of DNN and send it to a semi-honest server.
 Then, the server performs the successive hidden layer related computations, gets the final hidden layer, and sends it to the data holder who has labels.
 The data holder who has labels conducts private label related computations and gets predictions based on the final hidden layer.
 The backward computations are performed reversely.

 In summary, private data and corresponding model are held by data holders, and the heavy non-private data related computations are done by the server.
 Our proposed \modelname~only involves cryptographic techniques for the first hidden layer, and therefore enjoys good scalability.
 To prevent privacy leakage of the hidden features on server, we further propose to inject moderate noises into the gradient during training.
 A typical way is to use differentially private stochastic gradient descent (DP-SGD).
-However, in practice it leads to significant model accuracy drop~\cite{dp_sgd}.
+However, in practice it may lead to significant model accuracy drop~\cite{dp_sgd,pengFKGE2021}.
 In light of some recent works~\cite{wu_sgld}, we propose using Stochastic Gradient Langevin Dynamics (SGLD) to reduce the potential information leakage.

 \nosection{Implementation} We implement \modelname~in a decentralized network with three kinds of computation nodes, i.e., a coordinator, a server, and a group of clients.
 The coordinator splits the computation graph and controls the start and termination of \modelname~based on a certain condition, e.g., the number of iterations.
 The clients are data holders who are in charge of private data related computations, and the server is responsible for hidden layer related computations which can be adapted to existing deep learning backends such as PyTorch.
 Communications between workers and servers make sure the model parameters are correctly updated.
 Moreover, our implementation also supports user-friendly API, similar to PyTorch.
 Developers can easily build any privacy preserving deep neural network models without complicated cryptography knowledge.